 Do:

-Every two weeks our community newsletter is released to spark curiosity about the world around you and challenge your thinking.
+Our community newsletter sparks curiosity about the world around you and challenge your thinking.
 Sound good?